-- Respect a complainant's choice not to file a formal complaint when doing so is in the best interest of the parties involved as well as the college community. - If a formal complaint is filed, provide a neutral, unbiased, impartial, and objective investigation and hearing to determine if this policy was violated. - Utilize a Title IX Coordinator, investigator, hearing officer, and appeals officer who are free of conflicts of interest and bias. - Follow college procedures without material deviation. - Treat everyone who participates in the investigation with dignity and respect. - Ensure both the complainant and respondent have equal opportunities to participate in the investigation by being interviewed, identifying witnesses, and providing evidence. - Pursuant to Department of Education regulations, the college will presume that the respondent is not responsible for the alleged conduct unless and until a determination of responsibility is made at the end of the processes specified in this policy. - Recognize that the college has the burden of collecting evidence and proving any violation of policy; that burden is not on those involved in the investigation. - Provide equitable procedural protections to all parties. - Determine if the respondent more likely than not violated the policy and provide a written notice of such determination to the complainant and the respondent. - Provide the complainant and the respondent an opportunity to review relevant evidence gathered in the formal investigation if they so choose.
-Give them 10 days to respond with any additional information relevant to the investigation. - Provide the complainant and the respondent an opportunity to review the draft investigation report and give them 10 days to respond with any additional information relevant to the investigation before the investigation report is finalized. - Take appropriate action for any policy violation, including disciplinary and remedial measures.
+- Respect a Complainant's choice not to file a formal complaint when doing so is in the best interest of the parties involved as well as the Hesston College community. - If a formal complaint is filed, provide a neutral, unbiased, impartial, and objective investigation and hearing to determine if this policy was violated. - Utilize a Title IX Coordinator, investigator, hearing officer, and appeals officer who is free of conflicts of interest and bias. - Follow Hesston College procedures without material deviation. - Treat everyone who participates in the investigation with dignity and respect. - Ensure both the Complainant and Respondent have equal opportunities to participate in the investigation by being interviewed, identifying witnesses, and providing evidence. - Pursuant to Department of Education regulations, Hesston College will presume that the Respondent is not responsible for the alleged conduct unless and until a determination of responsibility is made at the end of the processes specified in this policy. - Recognize that the Hesston College has the burden of collecting evidence and proving any violation of policy; that burden is not on those involved in the investigation. - Provide equitable procedural protections to all parties. - Determine if the Respondent more likely than not violated the policy and provide a written notice of such determination to the Complainant and the Respondent. - Provide the Complainant and the Respondent an opportunity to review directly related evidence gathered in the formal investigation if they so choose.
+Give them 10 days to respond with any additional information relevant to the investigation. - Provide the Complainant and the Respondent an opportunity to review the draft investigation report and give them 10 days to respond with any additional information relevant to the investigation before the investigation report is finalized.

+• Take appropriate action for any policy violation, including disciplinary and remedial measures.
 When a formal complaint is filed, the Title IX Coordinator or an authorized designee will conduct an initial assessment to determine if a formal complaint is subject to dismissal.
 At any time during this assessment or formal investigation, a formal complaint must be dismissed for the following reasons:

-- 1. If the complainant filed the formal complaint and at the time the complainant is not participating in or attempting to participate in the education programs or activities of the college; - 2.
+- 1. If the Complainant filed the formal complaint and at the time of filing the formal complaint, the Complainant is not participating in or attempting to participate in the education programs or activities of Hesston College; - 2.
 If the conduct alleged in the formal complaint would not constitute sexual harassment as defined in this policy even if proved; - 3.
-If the conduct did not occur in college's education programs and activities; or - 4.
+If the conduct did not occur in Hesston College's education programs and activities; or - 4.
 If the conduct did not occur against a person in the United States.

-At any time during this assessment or formal investigation, a formal complaint may be dismissed, in the college's discretion, for the following reasons:
+At any time during this assessment or formal investigation, a formal complaint may be dismissed, in Hesston College's discretion, for the following reasons:

-- 1. A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - 2.
-The respondent is no longer enrolled or employed by the recipient; or - 3.
-Specific circumstances prevent the college from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+- 1. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the formal complaint or any allegations therein; - 2.
+The Respondent is no longer enrolled or employed by the recipient; or - 3.
+Specific circumstances prevent Hesston College from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

-If a formal complaint is dismissed under this policy, it may be referred to Student Life for investigation under the student code of conduct policies or for investigation under other college policies and procedures in the case of a formal complaint against an employee.
+If a formal complaint is dismissed under this policy, it may be referred to Student Life for investigation under the student code of conduct policies or for investigation under other Hesston College policies and procedures in the case of a formal complaint against an employee.